HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 20221222

 Re-ran T-SQL to pull .csv file.
-Removed CUVA data for now, formatting issues with PlotID.
-Come back to this
+Removed CUVA data for now due to formatting issues with PlotID.
+Come back to this...

-20230106

-Started my first git project and successfully pushed files to a GitHub project.
-Yay!
-Renamed this project specific to breeding birds.
-Will fork to other datasets someday!

 20220109